 6. Influenza: A viral infection that attacks the lungs, nose, and throat.
 It is caused by the Influenza virus.
 Transmission is by air droplets.

 7. Japanese encephalitis: An infection that causes swelling of the brain.
 It is caused by a virus.
 Transmission is by the bite of infected mosquitoes.

 8. Measles: this is a disease that affects the skin, causing red rashes.
 It is caused by the paramyxovirus virus.
 Transmission is by contact with infected persons.

-9. Meningitis: this is a disease condition that results in inflammation of the covering of the brain & spinal cord known as the meninges.
-The commonest causative organisms of meningitis are Neisseria, H.influenzae, Streptococcus Pneumonia.
-Symptoms include neck stiffness, joint & back pain.
+9. Meningitis: this is a disease condition that results in inflammation of the covering of the brain and spinal cord known as the meninges.
+The commonest causative organisms of meningitis are Neisseria, H.influenzae, and Streptococcus Pneumonia.
+Symptoms include neck stiffness and joint and back pain.